gabrielerzinger/goCoupon/README.md

 # goCoupon

-A Go API to manage coupons and promotional codes.
+A Go API, backed by Redis, to manage coupons, promotional codes and referrals..

 ## Getting started